MonaKhaled10/Deployment/README.md

 The deployed model achieved a validation RMSE of 613.39 and a test RMSE of 598.37, indicating accurate gemstone price predictions.

 ### Web Application:
-Access the web application using the provided URL ([here](https://gemstoneprice-od8y.onrender.com/)) to input gemstone characteristics and receive price predictions interactively.
+Access the web application using the provided URL (here) to input gemstone characteristics and receive price predictions interactively.
+The web application is hosted on Render, ensuring reliability and accessibility

 ### Flutter Application:
 Integrate the Gemstone Price Prediction model into our Flutter mobile application by leveraging the ModelBit API.
 This allows us to programmatically request gemstone price predictions using HTTP POST requests.